 Once Hired – Your Next Steps

-Once you’re hired by a company or agency, you’ll need to register for the appropriate course for each semester or summer period that you’re employed until you graduate or you officially withdraw from the University.
+Once you’re hired by a company or agency, you will need to register for the appropriate course for each semester or summer period that you’re employed until you graduate or you officially withdraw from the University.
 This excludes permanent, full-time employment.
 The registration cost for the Co-op course, as set by the University, is currently:

-As a successful Co-op student, you’ll enjoy the rewards of real-world job while continuing to receive a top-notch education.
+As a successful co-op student, you’ll enjoy the rewards of real-world job while continuing to receive a top-notch education.
 Between alternating work periods, you are required to be enrolled in classes full-time.

-All undergraduate Co-op students must maintain a 2.0 GPA to remain in the program, while graduate students need to remain in good standing with the University and keep a GPA of 3.0 or above.
+All undergraduate co-op students must maintain a 2.0 GPA to remain in the program, while graduate students need to remain in good standing with the University and keep a GPA of 3.0 or above.
 If your employer’s GPA requirements are higher, they will apply in lieu of those mandated by the University.
-In either case, you and your employer will both be notified by the Co-op office if your GPA drops below the required level.
+In either case, you and your employer will both be notified by the Co-op Program if your GPA drops below the required level.

 After each work rotation, you will schedule a post-work conference with your Co-op Coordinator.
 Please check the Co-op Important Dates for post-work deadlines.
 Bring the following items to this meeting: